delphicventurescode/AMPES_myPESTLERepo/Brand_Management/0_Announcements_of_Nov_27_2025/README.md

 We need to have a dedicated class communication platform, such as **Piazza or Google Classroom**.
 I am planning to speak with the Dean to request that one of these software platforms be made officially available for our classes.

+Until then, we will be using this GitHub repo.
 [+]